 Chest ports are usually placed about 1-2 inches below the right collarbone.
 They come in different shapes and sizes, and there may be one or two access points.
 Occasionally, patients require a special type of high-flow port for plasmapheresis or other treatments.
 Your doctor will choose the type of port that is best for you and your treatments.

 Do not eat or drink anything for six hours before your procedure.
 You may continue taking most of your regular medications with a sip of water.
 Please give us a list of medications and supplements you take, and let our team know if you use any blood thinners, as these may need to be stopped temporarily.

 You may be asked to undergo bloodwork before your procedure to make sure it is safe to proceed with the port placement.

 Arrange for a responsible driver to take you home because you will receive sedating medications.
 On the day of your appointment, please dress in comfortable clothing with a top that is easy to remove.
 If you wear bras, please wear a type you wear regularly so our team can insert the port where it will not interfere with the bra strap.

 The Port Placement Procedure

-To begin the procedure, you will receive sedating medications and an anesthetic into the surgical site to make you comfortable.
+To begin the procedure, you will receive sedating medications and an anesthetic at the surgical site to make you comfortable.
 Access to the vein in the neck is obtained via a small nick in the skin.
-A pocket is created underneath the skin in your chest, and the body of the port is placed inside.
+A pocket is created underneath the skin of your chest, and the body of the port is placed inside.